koad/documentation/src/index.md

 # My sweetest friend
 <!-- # Why are you _now_ __here__? -->

 ## If you are a _low-tech person_, it would benefit you the most to take a pass through the first half of the [getting started](https://docs.koad.sh/getting-started/) guide.
-It outlines basic understandings anyone with internet access should possess.
+Even though alot of pages are empty, the sections here outline topics that anyone with internet access should be aware of.
 A little bit of knowledge can go a long way to help you stay safe online.

 ---

+# Under Contstruction

+These pages come from the depth of decades worth of exploration and play.
+They are not complete nor are they expected to ever become complete.

+If you want to contribute knowledge please find your way to [https://github.com/koad/documentation](https://github.com/koad/documentation) where you can fork and submit pull requests.

+---

+# Concept

+It's all in your mind;  Your files and folders are being tracked by your mind and therefore are an extention of your mind.
+Organizing thoughts includes organizing files/folders.
+Your projects, project support material and thoughts are all the same thing.

 ## The rise of a new dimension of space-time.

-You can now build things and ideas in a space that is eternal.
+You can now build things and ideas in a space that is eternal (files/folders don't ever have to die/entropy).
 The singularity will happen to you when you let your brain enjoy the tools of this new space-time and join others in communities of like mind.
 Your work done today can be built upon by future versions of yourself; provided it has been collected, processed, organized, reviewed and acted on.
 This process is the key.

 ## Keep it simple and stupid.